mvolkmann/blog/src/swift.md

 }
 let orderNumber = order(item: Item("chicken fried rice"), quantity: 2)
 ```

+All function parameters are treated as `let` constants.
+This prevents function code from assigning new values to them.
+This also applies to the properties of objects passed to functions.

 Swift does not support a shorthand syntax for calling functions
 when in-scope variables have the same names are argument labels.